COLA508/LAFVIN_Smart-Home/docs/source/Floor2.rst

 Step 6: Installation roof
 ----------------

-Parts List: "S, R" basswood board with components installed.
+Parts List: "S、 R" basswood board with components installed.

 The installation is shown in the following figure: